-11.4 Administrative handling of leave of absence (sport) of students
+12.4 Administrative handling of leave of absence (sport) of students

-- 11.4.1 Each application for leave as a result of sport activities should be accompanied by a recommendation from the sport manager concerned and, in the case of applications for Category A leave, also from the Chief Director: Sport and from the Senior Director: Student Affairs, or delegate, with a clear identification of the category of leave being requested, e.g. A11.1.2 or B11.2.1. - 11.4.2 In order to process an application in good time, it should reach the office of the Registrar at the latest one week before the period of absence.
+12.4.1 Each application for leave as a result of sport activities should be accompanied by a recommendation from the sport manager concerned and, in the case of applications for Category A leave, also from the Chief Director: Sport and from the Senior Director: Student Affairs, or delegate, with a clear identification of the category of leave being requested, e.g. A11.1.2 or B11.2.1.

-- 11.4.3 The names of students and the modules being taken by them, as well as details of all academic obligations and appointments during the proposed absence should be included in the application. - 11.4.4 Applications for leave of absence of students are usually considered and granted by the Registrar.
-If there should be any uncertainty, he consults the Vice-Rector (Learning and Teaching) and borderline cases are referred to the Executive Committee of Senate.
+- 12.4.2 In order to process an application in good time, it should reach the office of the Registrar at the latest one week before the period of absence. - 12.4.3 The names of students and the modules being taken by them, as well as details of all academic obligations and appointments during the proposed absence should be included in the application. - 12.4.4 Applications for leave of absence of students are usually considered and granted by the Registrar.
+If there should be any uncertainty, the Registrar consults the Deputy Vice-Chancellor (Learning and Teaching) and borderline cases are referred to the Executive Committee of Senate.
 Urgent borderline cases are finalised by the Registrar in consultation with the dean concerned.